asaficontact/MetaMesh/README.md

 ## Challenge
 - The llama2:13 has a context window of 4096 and some of the tokens are beyond the context window.
-We need to find a way to handle this.
+We need to find a way to handle this. --> For now lets focus on the GPT-4o and GPT-4o-mini models.